bercowskya/paleontologist/README.md

 #### ```paleo_functions.py```:
 In this script there are 3 classes and one function which are described below.

+---
 ## FAQ
+:top: To go back to the table of contents, click [HERE](#toc).

 <a id='faq'></a>
 If there is any question related to the source code or you found a bug, please feel free to [open an issue](https://github.com/bercowskya/paleontologist/issues).

-1. *Can I use Paleontologist for other tracking software?*
+1. **Can I use Paleontologist for other tracking software?**
-At the moment Paleontologist only support .csv files coming from Mastodon.
-However, Mastodon can read files from [TGMM](https://biii.eu/3d-cell-tracking-using-gaussian-mixture-model-tgmm), [MaMuT](https://imagej.net/plugins/mamut/) and [Simi-BioCell](http://simi.com/en/products/cell-research), which can then be exported as .csv files which can be read by Paleontologist.
+ > At the moment Paleontologist only support .csv files coming from Mastodon.
+However, Mastodon can read files from [TGMM](https://pubmed.ncbi.nlm.nih.gov/25042785/), [MaMuT](https://imagej.net/plugins/mamut/) and [Simi-BioCell](http://simi.com/en/products/cell-research), which can then be exported as .csv files which can be read by Paleontologist.

-2. * What Mastodon versions are supported by Paleontologist?*
+2. **What Mastodon versions are supported by Paleontologist?**
-Versions 19 and above.
+ > Versions 19 and above.